 This APP figure is needed to calculate the amount of the enhancement to the benefits due under the Scheme.

 There is a further adjustment for members who were working reduced contractual hours in the relevant 12 (weekly) or three (monthly) pay periods.
-If the Independent Registered Medical Practitioner (IRMP) certifies that the member was working reduced contractual hours or at a lower grade during the relevant 12 (weekly) or three (monthly) pay periods as a consequence of ill-health condition that caused or contributed to the ill-health retirement or death, the hours reduction should be ignored when working out APP.
+If the Independent Registered Medical Practitioner (IRMP) certifies that the member was working reduced contractual hours or at a lower grade during the relevant 12 (weekly) or three (monthly) pay periods because of the ill-health condition that caused or contributed to the ill-health retirement or death, the hours reduction should be ignored when working out APP.
 APP should be calculated on the pay the member would have received during the relevant pay periods if they had not been working reduced contractual hours.
 NILGOSC will request this figure from an employer should it be needed.

 Cumulative Contributions (CEC, CRC, CAC, CARC)